Canada's Trudeau to invest C$15.7 billion in coast guard overhaul

 With the average age of the vessels in the current fleet almost 38 years, an additional C$2 billion will be spent to extend their operations, Trudeau said.

-Additionally, a tender process to design a new, smaller ship will be held and a new shipyard - possibly Davie Shipbuilding in Lauzon, Quebec - will be selected to partner with the government on the project.
+Additionally, a new shipyard - probably Davie Shipbuilding in Lauzon, Quebec - will be selected to partner with the government on the project.

-“We recognise that the addition of a third naval shipyard represents an opportunity for Davie and we’re looking forward to seeing their bid to ensure that they can qualify to be that third shipyard,” Trudeau said.
+“We recognize that the addition of a third naval shipyard represents an opportunity for Davie and we’re looking forward to seeing their bid to ensure that they can qualify to be that third shipyard,” Trudeau said.

+“This will create over 2,000 well paid jobs in Quebec,” Davie Shipbuilding said in a statement, adding that it looked forward to becoming an “active partner” with the government.

-Trudeau is trailing Conservative Party rival Andrew Scheer about five months ahead of the national election, recent polls show.
+Trudeau, leader of the Liberal Party, is trailing Conservative Party rival Andrew Scheer about five months ahead of the national election, recent polls show.
 The shipyards are in areas that are considered important battlegrounds in the upcoming vote.

-“This is going to create a tremendous amount of work in coming years,” he said.
+“Conservatives have been pressuring the Trudeau government for years on this very issue,” Conservative lawmaker Todd Doherty said in a statement.

+Though Doherty said the Liberals had no plan to pay for the ships, he said Canada “needs new ships, especially heavy icebreakers, as soon as possible.”

-Reporting by Steve Scherer; Editing by Alistair Bell
+Reporting by Steve Scherer; Editing by Alistair Bell and Diane Craft